winterednalynn/PracticeGit/README.md

 Now any commits we make will be saved to our, `MyNewBranch` branch, not to main.

+- My New Branch
 Test it out:
-> What is todays date? : Replace the text and save
+> What is todays date? : 11/4/23

 And do our standard commit workflow.
 ```